calaldees/teachingWorkshops/teacherTraining/ks5.md

  - Are there any topics in the spec that you would struggle with - what are they?
 How do they compare with the knowledge areas of the rest of the group?
 What topics are weaker nationally?
  - How do you think the mode of study will be different from KS4 - What will the transition look like?
 Is there any advice for this?

+* There are some calls to redefine (or even scrap) GCSE assessment at 16?
+To what extent have OCR been involved in the conversations and what are some of the planned alternatives?
+How will this affect our role as teachers
+* Do you have numbers of how many entries for OCR A-Level computing and how they compare to number of entries of other exam boards
+    * the GCSE numbers would also be interesting (from what I've read OCR is the dominant board)
+        * GCSE OCR- 53037 AQA- 10150 Edexcel- 4667
 * With the introduction of GCSE computing, it is expected that more students have exposure and high level of computing skill.
 What has happened to A-Level intake and attainment?
     * Higher?
 More people?
 * How do you see the specification changing in future years?
 * How do you see the assessment changing in future years? remain paper only?
 * There are some other new A-Level Computing exam boards appearing cambridgeinternational and eduqas.
 Do you think there is a place for so many exam boards? why do you think these have been created?
+* Since education _until 18_ has been compulsory and GCSE computing is required in state schools- how have the numbers for computing level 3 courses risen? have they shifted numbers between A-Level/Vocational?
+* Do many schools offer the Vocational route?